 \subsection{Strategic Reasoning Limitations}

 We investigate models' capacity for self-improvement by analyzing how they interpret competition results to diagnose failures, decide what code changes to make, and how to validate them.
-This analysis is performed using GPT-5 with high reasoning as a judge.
+This analysis is performed using GPT-5 with high reasoning as a judge, validated against human annotations from three authors on 100 trajectories (Appendix~\ref{appx:results:human_annotation}).
 Details, as well as additional analyses of agent trajectories in terms of the nature of actions, are presented in Appendix~\ref{appx:results:strategic_reasoning}.

 \textbf{Most models struggle to interpret logs or derive meaningful insights about their performance.} Agents have access to detailed log records of all previous rounds, encompassing several hundred to thousands of runs against their opponent.
 These logs can not only reveal whether the last round's changes improved the winning rate, but detail the exact behavior that led to losses or wins.
-However, despite explicit suggestions to write analysis tooling in the prompt, most LMs do not manage to extract meaningful information, often stopping at reading the first lines of a log file, or calculating the win rate of the last round.
-Figure~\ref{fig:llm_as_judge}~(a) shows whether the combined output of the actions of the agent (i.e., the entirety of the information available to the agent) could motivate the edits performed by the agent.
-While most edits of the \texttt{Claude Sonnet} models can be motivated in this way, the edits of all other models are ungrounded in more than $65\%$ of all rounds.
-Interestingly, \texttt{o3} scores particularly low in this aspect, with ungrounded edits in almost $80\%$ of rounds.
+However, despite explicit suggestions to write analysis tooling in the prompt, most LMs do not extract worthwhile information, often stopping at reading the first lines of a log file or calculating the win rate of the last round.
+Figure~\ref{fig:llm_as_judge}(a) shows whether the combined output of the actions of the agent (i.e., the entirety of the information available to the agent) could motivate the edits performed by the agent.
+While most edits of the Claude Sonnet models can be motivated in this way, the edits of all other models are ungrounded in more than $65\%$ of all rounds.
+Interestingly, o3 scores particularly low in this aspect, with ungrounded edits in almost 80\% of rounds.